 The food: Jeff and Darren Van Delden, the same brother entrepreneurs who opened Saint Genevieve, opened The Good Life in Midtown.
 The Good Life just started a brunch buffet — it’s $15 and the food is actually pretty solid.
 The buffet is refilled constantly to keep the food fresh.

-Look for great jalapeno poppers, macaroni and cheese, and migas.
-The service is also very attentive.
+Look for great jalapeno poppers, macaroni and cheese, and

 The Crowd: There was a guy with hair down to his waist, wearing a tight T-shirt and trucker cap.
 One of the waitresses wore sunglasses indoors.
 Nuff said?